 - Policy on Making Awards

-Applicants must assure and certify that they comply, and assure the compliance of their subrecipients, with all applicable civil rights non-discrimination requirements as set forth on the OJP Assurances Form 4000/3 (Attachment to SF 424).
+Applicants must assure and certify that they comply, and assure the compliance of their subrecipients, with all applicable civil rights nondiscrimination requirements as set forth on the OJP Assurances Form 4000/3 (Attachment to Standard Form [SF] 424).

-In the event that a Federal or State court or Federal or State administrative agency makes a finding of discrimination after a due process hearing on the grounds of race, color, national origin, sex, or disability against a recipient of Federal funds, or any subgrantee or contractor of that recipient, a copy of such findings must be forwarded to the Office for Civil Rights, Office of Justice Programs.
+In the event that a Federal or State court or Federal or State administrative agency makes a finding of discrimination after a due process hearing on the grounds of race, color, national origin, sex, or disability against a recipient of Federal funds, or any subgrantee or contractor of that recipient, a copy of such findings must be forwarded to OJP, Office for Civil Rights (OCR).

 NOTE: The awarding agency is required to assure that awards meet certain legislative, regulatory, and administrative requirements.
-This agency's policy is to provide assurance that awards are only for allowable, allocable, fair and reasonable costs.
+This agency's policy is to provide assurance that awards are only for allowable, allocable, fair, and reasonable costs.
 Awards must be made only to eligible recipients.
 Applicants must possess the responsibility, financial management, fiscal integrity, and financial capability necessary to adequately and appropriately administer Federal funds.
-The awarding agency follows the requirements stipulated in the administrative requirements for grants and agreements that are codified at 28 CFR Part 66 and 28 CFR Part 70.
-In complying with these requirements, the awarding agency will perform the following procedure.
+The awarding agency follows the requirements stipulated in the administrative requirements for grants and agreements that are codified at 28 Code of Federal Regulations (CFR) Parts 66 and 70.
+In complying with these requirements, the awarding agency will perform the following procedure:

 - Type of Applicant.
-An example is a new applicant (organizations that have not had an active award within the last two fiscal years, not-for-profit (NPO), for-profit, State, or local unit of government, etc.).
+An example is a new applicant (an organization that has not had an active award within the last 3 fiscal years, individual, not-for-profit (NPO), for profit, State, or local unit of government, etc.).

 - Financial Capability.
-When the applicant is a non-governmental entity and if there has been no recent history with OJP, a financial capability questionnaire will be provided to the applicant.
+When the applicant is a nongovernmental entity and if there has been no history with OJP within 3 years, a financial capability questionnaire will be provided to the applicant.
 This questionnaire should be submitted to the awarding agency before the award is made.

-- Dun & Bradstreet (D&B) Data Universal Numbering System (DUNS).
-Effective October 1, 2003, all grant applicants must have a DUNS number when applying for Federal grants and cooperative agreements (initial or supplemental awards).
-Organizations may receive a DUNS number at no cost, by calling the toll-free DUNS Number request line at 1-(866)-705-5711.
-Individuals who apply for grant awards or cooperative agreements from the Federal government are exempt from this requirement.
+- Dun & Bradstreet Data Universal Numbering System.
+All grant applicants must have a Data Universal Numbering System (DUNS) number when applying for Federal grants and cooperative agreements (initial or supplemental awards).
+Organizations may receive a DUNS number at no cost, by calling the toll-free DUNS number request line at 1-866-705-5711.
+Individuals who apply for grant awards or cooperative agreements from the Federal Government are exempt from this requirement.

 The analysis of project applications includes:

-- Accepting current indirect cost rates approved by the Department of Justice, or rates approved by other Federal agencies.
-If applicants do not have an approved rate, they must submit an indirect cost proposal to their cognizance Federal agency.
+- Accepting current indirect cost rates approved by the U.S. Department of Justice, or rates approved by other Federal agencies.
+If applicants do not have an approved rate, they must submit an indirect cost proposal to their cognizant Federal agency.

 - Reviewing credit reports, delinquency status of Federal debt, and other prescreening information.
-The awarding agency will take such information into account when considering the application for award.
+The awarding agency will consider such information when considering the application for award.